-With less than 20 dive centres on Maui, primarily located in Kihei and Lahaina on the west coast, you can quickly find your favourite one.
-I used the services of 3 different dive centres in Maui.
+You can quickly find your favourite one with less than 20 dive centres on Maui, primarily located in Kihei and Lahaina on the west coast.
+I used the services of 3 different dive centres in Maui: The Maui Dream Dive Co., Lahaina Divers and Dive Maui.
 The good news is all of them were highly professional, as you can generally expect in the US.

 First, choose your dive centre based on your accommodation location and where you want to go diving.
 For instance, while Lahaina is a great place to look for dive centres, you may want to book with the other dive centres that go from Maalaea Harbour to Molokini as it may be cheaper.

 My only complaint would be that the “no touching rule” is not embraced by all dive guides (one case during my trip).
 As you need to tip for scuba diving services in the US, I can tell you this is an excellent way to remind them of responsible diving best practices.